Gun dealers in California are subject to various requirements, as described below. These requirements concern:

 - Unless the purchaser, transferee, or person being loaned the firearm presents clear evidence of the person’s identity and age to the dealer;

-- Whenever the dealer is notified by DOJ that the person is prohibited by state or federal law from processing, owning, purchasing, or receiving a firearm.13
+- Whenever the dealer is notified by DOJ that the person is prohibited by state or federal law from processing, owning, purchasing, or receiving a firearm.18

 Dealers are also required to:

-- Offer to provide a copy of the DOJ pamphlet which summarizes California firearms laws, and may add the cost of the pamphlet, if any, to the sales price of the firearm;14 and
+- Offer to provide a copy of the DOJ pamphlet which summarizes California firearms laws, and may add the cost of the pamphlet, if any, to the sales price of the firearm;19 and

-- Ensure that the purchaser obtains or has obtained a firearms safety device listed on DOJ’s roster of approved firearms safety devices.15 For more information about firearms safety devices, see the Locking Devices in California section.
+- Ensure that the purchaser obtains or has obtained a firearms safety device listed on DOJ’s roster of approved firearms safety devices.20 For more information about firearms safety devices, see the Child Access Prevention & Safe Storage in California section.

-- Presents a Firearm Safety Certificate (“FSC”) or a Handgun Safety Certificate (“HSC”) which is not yet expired;16 and
+- Presents a valid Firearm Safety Certificate (“FSC”);21 and

-- Performs a safe handling demonstration with the firearm being purchased (see the Licensing of Gun Owners or Purchasers in California section for more information on these requirements).
+- Performs a safe handling demonstration with the firearm being purchased (see the Licensing in California section for more information on these requirements).

-Finally, firearms dealers are prohibited from delivering a handgun to a purchaser or transferee unless that person submits documentation indicating that they are a California resident;17
+Finally, firearms dealers are prohibited from delivering a handgun to a purchaser or transferee unless that person submits documentation indicating that they are a California resident;22

-DOJ may require firearms dealers to charge each purchaser a fee, which may be increased as necessary to fund DOJ for costs associated with DOJ’s firearms-related regulatory and enforcement activities involving the sale, purchase, possession, loan or transfer of firearms.18
+DOJ may require firearms dealers to charge each purchaser an administrative fee to be used to cover DOJ’s costs associated with overseeing and enforcing laws regarding the sale, purchase, possession, loan or transfer of firearms.23

-The packaging and any descriptive materials that accompany any firearm manufactured in California, or sold or transferred by a dealer, including private transfers conducted through a dealer, must bear a label containing the following warning statement in both English and Spanish:
+California law also requires that the packaging and descriptive materials that accompany any firearm manufactured in California, or sold or transferred by a dealer, including transfers by unlicensed sellers conducted through a dealer, must bear a label containing the following warning statement in both English and Spanish:

-A yellow triangle containing an exclamation mark must appear immediately before the word “Warning” on the label.20 Effective June 1, 2020, this firearm warning label must also include a specified statement regarding the national suicide prevention hotline number.21
+A yellow triangle containing an exclamation mark must appear immediately before the word “Warning” on the label.24 Effective June 1, 2020, this firearm warning label must also include a specified statement regarding the national suicide prevention hotline number.25

 Dealers who sell long gun safes that do not meet certain standards are also required to attach warnings regarding those long gun safes.
-See the Locking Devices in California section for further information.
+See the Child Access Prevention & Safe Storage in California section for further information.

-California firearms dealers must conspicuously post certain specified warnings regarding, among other things:
+California firearm dealers must conspicuously post certain specified warnings regarding, among other things:

 - The likelihood of lead exposure when handling firearms or ammunition;

-- California’s prohibition against purchasing more than one handgun per month.25
+- California’s prohibition against purchasing more than one handgun or semiautomatic rifle per month.29

-The warnings must be posted in block letters not less than one inch in height.26
+The warnings must be posted in block letters not less than one inch in height.30

-Dealers must report the loss or theft of any firearm within 48 hours of discovery to the appropriate law enforcement agency in the city, county, or city and county in California where the dealer’s business premises are located.27 After passage of Proposition 63, dealers are now also required to report the loss or theft of ammunition to local law enforcement.28
+Dealers are required to report the loss or theft of any firearm or ammunition within 48 hours of discovering the loss or theft to the appropriate law enforcement agency in the jurisdiction where the dealer’s business premises are located.32

-Subject to very narrow exceptions, all firearms in the inventory of a licensed California firearms dealer must be kept at the dealer’s licensed location.29
+Subject to narrow exceptions, all firearms in the inventory of a licensed California firearms dealer must be kept at the dealer’s licensed location.33

-Any time a dealer is not open for business, he or she must secure all firearms stored at the licensed place of business using one of the following methods for each particular firearm:
+Any time a dealer is not open for business, they must secure all firearms stored at the licensed place of business using one of the following methods for each particular firearm:

-- Store the firearm in a “secure facility” that is a part of, or that constitutes, the licensee’s business premises;30
+- Store the firearm in a “secure facility” that is a part of, or that constitutes, the licensee’s business premises;34

 - Secure the firearm with a hardened steel rod or cable of at least one-eighth inch in diameter through the trigger guard of the firearm.
 The steel rod or cable must be secured with a hardened steel lock that has a shackle.
 The lock and shackle must be protected or shielded from the use of a bolt cutter and the rod or cable must be anchored in a manner that prevents the removal of the firearm from the premises; or

-- Store the firearm in a locked fireproof safe or vault in the licensee’s business premises.31
+- Store the firearm in a locked fireproof safe or vault in the licensee’s business premises.35

-- Dealers who sell ammunition must also sell or display the ammunition in a manner that ensures it remains inaccessible to a purchaser without the assistance of the dealer or employee.32
+- Dealers who sell ammunition must also sell or display the ammunition in a manner that ensures it remains inaccessible to a purchaser without the assistance of the dealer or employee.36

-The licensing authority in an unincorporated area of a county or within a city may impose stricter security requirements than those specified above.33
+The licensing authority in an unincorporated area of a county or within a city may impose stricter security requirements than those specified above.37

-A dealer may not display a handgun or imitation handgun, or placard advertising the sale or other transfer of a handgun or imitation handgun, in any part of the premises where it can readily be seen from the outside.34
+A dealer may not display a handgun or imitation handgun, or a placard advertising the sale or other transfer of a handgun or imitation handgun, in any part of the dealer’s premises where it can readily be seen from the outside.38

-California law (enacted by Proposition 63) requires that any agent or employee of a firearm dealer who handles, sells, or delivers firearms in the course of a dealer’s business must obtain and provide to the dealer a certificate of eligibility (COE) from DOJ verifying that he or she has passed a background check and is eligible to handle and possess firearms.35 DOJ is required to notify the dealer in the event that the agent or employee having a COE is or becomes prohibited from possessing firearms.36
+California law (enacted by Proposition 63) requires that any agent or employee of a firearm dealer who handles, sells, or delivers firearms in the course of a dealer’s business must obtain and provide to the dealer a certificate of eligibility (COE) from DOJ verifying that he or she has passed a background check and is eligible to handle and possess firearms.39 DOJ is required to notify the dealer in the event that the agent or employee fails the background check to obtain the COE or later becomes legally disqualified from accessing firearms.40

-A dealer must prohibit any agent or employee who the dealer knows or reasonably should know is within a class of persons prohibited from possessing firearms from coming into contact with any firearm that is not secured.37
+A dealer must prohibit any agent or employee the dealer knows or reasonably should know is within a class of persons disqualified from possessing firearms from coming into contact with any firearm that is not secured.41

 The city or county where the dealership is located may also: